-Individuals with a physical disability, learning disability, or neurological condition which impedes their ability to take standardized tests may be eligible for testing accommodations or workplace acommodations.
+Individuals with a physical disability, learning disability, or a neurological condition which impedes their ability to take standardized tests or may be eligible for testing accommodations.
 For an employee who has ADHD, the ADA act can require the employer to provide reasonable workplace accommodations, as long as it doesn’t create undue hardship for the business.

 Testing accommodations are adaptations made to a regular testing environment - such as extended test-taking times or distraction-free rooms - that allow individuals with disabilities to demonstrate their aptitude on a given subject matter.